p2panda/handbook/specification/TEMPLATE.md

 # Your proposal's title

-* Github PR: *add HTTPS link here after PR is opened*
-* Authors: *add list of GitHub username[s] here*
-* Date: YYYY-MM-DD

 ## Summary

 > Insert 1-2 paragraphs of explanation of what this is about here.

-## Motivation
+## User stories

-> Why are we doing this?
+> Try to formulate the following questions as user stories: Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 ## Documentation